I must apologize for the delay in answering your comments.

-This means that where they are depleted, stocks must be allowed to recover and after that, the rate of harvest must remain below the rate of replenishment.
+This means that where they are depleted, stocks must be allowed to recover and after that, fishing quotas must remain below the rate of replenishment.
 I believe that to be true of all fisheries, be it for Sardines, Tuna, Sharks or, yes, Whales!

 The practice of finning however is a completely different topic: it is ethically reprehensible for being both wasteful and extremely cruel and needs to be stopped.

 I believe that the fisheries for Sharks (i.e. mainly for their fins) is supply limited, meaning that the demand for Shark Fins greatly outweighs the supply.
 This is why Shark fins remain one of the most expensive marine commodities.